dkj717/Project-1/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?
+Load Balancers protect the availability of a network.

+What is the advantage of a jump box?
+It prevents VMs from being exposed via a public IP Address.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+What does Filebeat watch for?

-- _TODO: What does Metricbeat record?_
+What does Metricbeat record?

 The configuration details of each machine may be found below.